NoctuaAthenae/Smart-Home-using-Arduino-and-Raspberry-Pi/NetworkProtocol/messageStructure.md

 Accepts or rejects the endpoint, that is trying to register.\
 Additional fields:
 - 1 Byte: Accept (1)/Reject (0)
+- 4 Byte: Temporary ID (used if receiver is 0)
 Only sent by the protocol.

 ### Ping (3)